Workplace Bullying: Primer for Managers (2011)

-According to a Workplace Bullying Institute survey, only 3% of employers address bullying with a comprehensive methodology.
+According to a Workplace Bullying Institute, only 5.5% of employers address bullying with a comprehensive methodology.
 However, most employers are not prepared to prevent and correct bullying using traditional solutions.
 Our extensive consulting experience has proven that good employers can reduce bullying's negative impact with the bullying-specific tools.
 That is why in 2011 we wrote our third book The Bully-Free Workplace.
 This video training educates managers and supervisors about positive, pragmatic steps they can take right now in their organizations.

 Training Tailored for Supervisors and Managers

 We know time is valuable.
 We have divided our 2-hour training for managers into two convenient 1-hour sessions.
 These videos are specifically aimed at first-line supervisors, mid-level and senior managers.
 Instruction is different from the shorter introductory Raising Employee Awareness DVD.
 Most of the advice in A Primer for Managers does not apply to non-supervisory staff.